sparky713/ToDo/README.md

 *Features*:
 - A courses timetable
 - A personalized todo list with due dates
-- A Course page that contains upcoming tasks and links to the course's external websites
+- A Course page that contains upcoming tasks

 I wanted to create this project ever since starting first year at UBC online when I had to keep track